pedroke/ZigWaterMeter/README.md

 - Add reporting of battery voltage.
 - Find suitable enclosures for the main unit and the sensor.

-<p>It can be used with watermeters with the counter wheel with reflective area.</p>
+It can be used with watermeters with the counter wheel with reflective area.

 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/watermeter.jpg" width="300px">

-<p>The following cc2530 module is recommended:</p>
+The following cc2530 module is recommended:

 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/module.jpg" width="300px">

-<p>Wiring diagram of the sensor unit:</p>
+Wiring diagram of the sensor unit:

 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/schematic.jpg">

 PCB for the sensor is [provided](https://github.com/pedroke/ZigWaterMeter/blob/master/pcb/gerber_reflection_sensor.zip) in gerber:

 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/pcb.jpg">

-<p>The sensor unit is connected to the cc2530 module.
+The sensor unit is connected to the cc2530 module.
 VCC is taken from the I/O port and is switched on only in short intervals when the sensor is reading to save battery.
-The output of the sensor is evaluated on analog input and the read value is compared with ( for now ) hardcoded threshold.</p>
+The output of the sensor is evaluated on analog input and the read value is compared with ( for now ) hardcoded threshold.

 <img src="https://github.com/pedroke/ZigWaterMeter/blob/master/images/connection.jpg">

 The device joins Zigbee network automatically when batteries are connected and network related stuff is stored in NVRAM.
 To join different network, re-flashing of fw is necessary (for now).